samumantha/puhti_python_example/README.md

 GNU parallel can help parallelizing a script which otherwise is not parallelized.
 In this example we want to run the same script on three different inputfiles which we can read into a textfile and use as argument to the parallel tool.

-This is similar to array jobs (see below), with the advantage that we do not start and need to monitor multiple jobs.
+This is similar to array jobs (see [Geocomputing array job example](https://github.com/csc-training/geocomputing/tree/master/python/puhti/02_array)), with the advantage that we do not start and need to monitor multiple jobs.

 [gnu_parallel/gnu_parallel_example.sh](gnu_parallel/gnu_parallel_example.sh).
 The only difference to serial job is that we do not loop through the directory inside the Python script but let GNU parallel handle that step.